Hufamily/MathTeamLinearRegression/README.md

 ![G2C](https://github.com/Hufamily/MathTeamLinearRegression/blob/8a4afc225d26e0579b64c6884d2fc158b084ce7f/images/GtoC.png)

 ## 5. Add in the data
 Click on the foler symbol on the left side of the screen.
-Upload the file, either by downloading onto your computer and uploading it to colab, or opening it through a google drive link.
+Upload ```signup_data.csv```, either by downloading onto your computer and uploading it to colab, or opening it through a google drive link.

 ![Files](https://github.com/Hufamily/MathTeamLinearRegression/blob/8a4afc225d26e0579b64c6884d2fc158b084ce7f/images/OpenFiles.png)